JAlcocerT/JAlcocerT/content/blog/entrep-saas-re-rag.md

 RAG has 3 years, you get asked 5y experience if you are trying to land such jobs.

+But the good thing, is that you can vibe coded a cool chatwidget, which replies as per FASTApi in the backend.

+I did a sample of those, without memory and much content withing [this CR of the selfhosted-landing](https://github.com/JAlcocerT/selfhosted-landing/blob/master/z-change-request-5.md).

 <!--
 Alternatives to https://www.livechat.com/pricing/ ING uses it